SkillRouter: Skill Routing for LLM Agents at Scale: Evaluation details

 \paragraph{Metadata richness in the 80K pool.} The poor nd results are not explained by missing descriptions alone.
 In the Easy pool, descriptions are almost always present (only 0.12\% empty), but they are much shorter than full skill bodies: the median description length is 21 words, versus 704 words for the body.
 Table~\ref{tab:metadata_audit} summarizes the resulting field-length distribution.

 \paragraph{Query diversity.} Table~\ref{tab:query_diversity} summarizes the diversity profile of the 75 core queries.
 The queries span 55 application domains, which we group into eight super-categories for readability; the distribution is relatively balanced, with no single super-category exceeding 17\% of queries.
 Within these domains, 244 unique topic tags cover areas from seismology and quantum simulation to BGP routing and video dubbing.
-The difficulty distribution is intentionally skewed toward non-trivial tasks (medium 60\%, hard 35\%, easy 5\%), consistent with the benchmark's focus on large-pool routing where easy cases are less informative.
+The SkillsBench source-task difficulty distribution is intentionally skewed toward non-trivial tasks (medium 60\%, hard 35\%, easy 5\%); this annotation is distinct from the Easy/Hard candidate-pool tiers used in our routing evaluation.
 Among the 51 multi-skill queries, prior analysis identifies three structural types: complementary/pipeline tasks (43\%) where skills form sequential stages, substitute/overlap tasks (25\%) where multiple skills serve similar functions, and mixed tasks (32\%) combining both patterns.
 This structural variation exercises different aspects of routing quality: pipeline queries stress recall (all stages must be found), while substitute queries stress precision (the best alternative must be ranked first).

-\paragraph{Encoder-only nd/full detail for the body-access study.} Table~\ref{tab:nd_full_details} reports the complete encoder-only nd/full comparison referenced in Section~\ref{sec:body_study}.
+\paragraph{Detailed nd/all-field results for the body-access study.} Table~\ref{tab:nd_full_details} reports the per-tier base-model comparisons underlying the body-access study in Section~\ref{sec:body_study}.
 All numbers use the same benchmark pool and the same 75 core queries as the main text.
 Easy and Hard are the two evaluation tiers reported in the main paper.